vbaconnet-ledger/developer-portal/_docs/transport/react-native-android-hid.md

 ## Web App Test

 The app testing will be executed on your personnal phone, why ?
 Because the android studio environment does not allow you to use neither bluetooth or usb connexion.
-Please refer to the below information.

 <!--  -->
 {% include alert.html style="success" text="Please refer to the information for <a href='https://stackoverflow.com/questions/22604305/how-to-use-android-emulator-for-testing-bluetooth-application'>Android Emulator Limitation</a>." %}
 <!--  -->

 #### Testing
-To integrate in application on your android smartphone you have enable the developper rôle.
+To integrate in application on your android smartphone you have enable the developer role.
 To do that go to  Settings > About Phone > Build Number , and tap 7 times on build number to enable the developper settings.

 Now go to Settings > System > Advanced > Developer Options and enable the  "USB debugging" as well as "Install via USB"